silinternational/simplesamlphp-module-material/README.md

 ```

 ### Google reCAPTCHA
-if a site key has been provided in `$this->data['recaptcha.siteKey']`, the
+If a site key has been provided in `$this->data['recaptcha.siteKey']`, the
-username/password page will require the user prove his/her humanity.
+username/password page may require the user prove his/her humanity.

 ### Branding
 Update `/simplesamlphp/config/config.php`: